 The pigment question is based on assertions from others that theirs is ‘the best’.
 As in any commercial situation if someone is selling something then they’re always going to claim a monopoly on quality.
 There is an old maxim that if a lie is repeated often and assertively enough then it becomes accepted as truth.
 This is certainly the case with people enquiring about our treatments, they always ask about the pigment because what other’s say has become accepted fact.
 Do you always believe an advertising message?

 We think the treatment is about far more than that but I’ll come onto that.
 Pigment is not the colonel’s ‘secret recipe’ or Coca Cola’s prized syrup.
 If you come to Brandwood and ask us about ours then we’ll tell you what’s in it.
 Why wouldn’t we?
 We think our uniquely sourced formula is the most natural product currently in use, it’s entirely organic and even vegan-friendly.
-Pigment is commercially-sensitive, we don’t want any other clinics to be using ours because we consider it to be the best, but as a client you’re entitled to know what’s going into your scalp.
+Pigment is commercially-sensitive, we don’t want any other clinics reproducing ours because we consider it to be the best, but as a client you’re entitled to know what’s going into your scalp.
 Initially we didn’t make it available to other clinics but on improving our training programme we felt it appropriate to extend the availability to others.

 As with many things, perhaps the better question is not what but ‘how’.
 The judgement of a good practitioner is less about the tools than the technique.
 Many clinics now won’t tell you who is going to perform your treatment, they expect that you’ll just accept that whoever does it comes up to their high standards.
 This is clearly a nonsense.
 History and experience is everything.
 If you were having major heart surgery you’d be greatly reassured to know that the surgeon has years of experience, has performed the operation hundreds of times.
 You’d prefer that than to know you’re getting a newbie who might have done it once or twice before.